-EMS security management defines EMS users (user id and password) partitions the network into user-defined target groups defines command groups assigns EMS user to target groups and command groups NE security management provides services to manage NE user id and password Log management Log Management provides services to various system modules including: Writing log messages to database tables Retrieving log messages from database tables Periodically purging old log messages from the database tables These log messages are helpful for keeping track of information regarding system performance and actions.
+EMS security management defines EMS users (user id and password) partitions the network into user-defined target groups defines command groups assigns EMS user to target groups and command groups NE security management provides services to manage NE user id and password I og management Log Management provides services to various system modules including: Log management Writing log messages to database tables Retrieving log messages from database tables Remeting log messages non database tables Periodically purging old log messages from the database tables These log messages are helpful for keeping track of information regarding system performance and actions.
 The information can be filtered to suit the user's purposes.
 NE event handler The NE Event Handler process is a passive distributor of non-alarm autonomous messages emitted by the NEs.
-It registers with the Southbound interface for database change messages from TL1 NEs and with Q3 gateway for CMISE NEs.
-The main functions of the NE Event Handler (NEH) are the following: Receive non-alarm autonomous messages (TL1 from Southbound and CMISE from Q3 gateway).
+It registers with the Southbound interface for database change messages from TL1 NEs.
+The main functions of the NE Event Handler (NEH) are the following: Receive non-alarm autonomous messages.
 Distribute the received messages to the user.
 Log by invoking the Log Manager.
 Cut-through capability In order for the user to execute NE TL1 commands that may not be explicitly supported, a cut-through capability is available.
 The NE commands are available over an X.25 or OSI interface.
 The system allows the user access only to the NEs and associated commands defined by the Target and Command Groups to which the user is assigned.